I have played many multiple choice games over the years and I am usually bitterly disappointed by them.

 So often a new game will come out that promises players their choices will have dramatic effects on how the story progresses only for them to break their promise, with the choices having little to no impact (I am looking at you Telltale Games).

 There are so few games out there that offer player choice that successfully give the player what was promised and, I am happy to say, Detroit: Become Human is one of these games.

-Developed by Quantic Dream and directed by the master of cringe David Cage, Detroit: Become Human is set in the year 2038 in Detroit, where androids are used for everyday chores and are basically slaves.
+Developed by Quantic Dream and directed by David Cage, Detroit: Become Human is set in the year 2038 in Detroit, where androids are used for everyday chores and are basically slaves.

-However, some Androids become conscious, or deviant as they are called, and rebel against their creators.
+However, some Androids become conscious, or deviants as they are called, and rebel against their creators.

 The game centers around three playable androids Kara (Valorie Curry), a maid who goes deviant to save a little girl from her abusive father, Markus (Jessie Williams), who after becoming a deviant leads the others androids in a revolution, and Conner (Brian Dechart), who has been designed to specifically hunt down deviants.

 It is a testament to this game with how closely I became attached to these three characters.